yulya3102/agda-asm/Intro.md

 shows that linker verification should not be neglected.

 The linker is a low-level program that works with object files containing machine code.
-Therefore, to reason about it, we need formalization of a low-level language close to machine code.
+Therefore, to reason about it, we need a formalization of a low-level language close to machine code.
 Bedrock \citep{bedrock}, one of the most notable results in this area, is a Coq \citep{coq} library that allows writing code using abstractions associated with assembly language.
 Within the